RobinPeensVelocity/desktop-application-for-windows/web-platform/getting-started/top-menu-and-status-bar.md

 ![](../../.gitbook/assets/te-w%20%281%29.png)

 * Terminal: access to various panels which allow to trade, analyze trading activity, and monitor market conditions.
-* More: access to TraderEvolution Global website and About current version screen.
+* More: access to VelocityTrader Global website and About current version screen.
 * Alerts: access to the Alerts panel.
 * Ideas: access to the Trading Ideas panel.
 * Balance & Projected balance: access to account information.
 * Account: Accounts, Withdrawal, Reports, Change password, Change trading password.
-* Help: access to TraderEvolution Guide.
+* Help: access to VelocityTrader Guide.
 * Settings: access to general settings of the Web platform.
 Read more about this section here: [https://guide.traderevolution.com/project/web-platform/getting-started/general-settings](https://guide.traderevolution.com/project/web-platform/getting-started/general-settings)
 * Log out: allows to log out of the Web _\*\*_platform and evokes login screen.
 * Connection status: shows the status of connection to the server.